International Students: All you need to know

 During your quarantine

-When you arrive in Canada, you must follow carefully the measures that federal government and Québec government authorities, as well as Université Laval, have put in place.
+If you are not exempt from mandatory quarantine, during your quarantine, you must follow carefully the measures that federal government and Québec government authorities, as well as Université Laval, have put in place.

 Visit the Mandatory quarantine page - During your quarantine that contains important information and reminders as well as guidelines to follow if you present with COVID-19 symptoms, plus important emergency contacts.

-If you are moving to Canada for the first time as part of your studies to study at Université Laval and if you completed the Entering Canada as a Université Laval International Student, the university will contact you a few times during your quarantine to:
+If you are moving to Canada for the first time as part of your studies to study at Université Laval and if you completed the Entering Canada as a Université Laval International Student, the university will contact you a few times after your arrival to:

 - follow up with you and guide you to any assistance you may need and